DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 The following publications explicitly state that DAFoam was used in their studies.
 If we have missed your work, please feel free to edit this page and submit a pull request.

+<102> D. Brito, F. Afonso, F. Lau, A. Suleman.
+Assessment of an efficient computational framework for aeroelastic scaling through aerodynamic shape tailoring.
+MATEC Web of Conference.
+2026

 <101>.
 Z. Wei, E. Dufour, C. Pelletier, M. Bauerheim, P. Fua.
 Aerodynamic Shape Design Space Exploration with Deep Latent Diffusion Model.
 AIAA Journal, 2026

 <100> J. Li, R. Kunz, G. Huang, X. Yang.
 A Formally Log(Re) Solution to the Engineering Turbulence Problem.
 14th International Symposium on Turbulence and Shear Flow Phenomena, 2026.